• Home

 Future of USA Rare Earth

 USAR doesn’t produce much yet either, but it’s on the cusp of doing so.
-Its Round Top rare earths mining and processing project in West Texas is slated to open by the end of 2028—two years earlier than prior projections—and its high-powered magnet manufacturing plant in Stillwater, Oklahoma is slated to open by the end of this spring.
+Its Round Top rare earths mining and processing project in West Texas is slated to open by the end of 2028—two years earlier than prior projections—and its high-powered magnet manufacturing plant in Stillwater, Okla., is slated to open by the end of this spring.

-Last year, USAR bought UK-based Less Common Metals, giving the company a processing and metal-making hub in the UK with a new facility beginning construction soon in France.
+Last year, USAR bought U.K.-based Less Common Metals, giving the company a processing and metal-making hub in the U.K. with a new facility beginning construction soon in France.

 The goal for USAR is to become the only domestic mine-to-magnet manufacturer specializing in the rarer heavy rare earths, especially the dysprosium and terbium metals that are key to high-powered magnets.
 While rare earths are not, in fact, rare, it is harder to find them in high enough concentrations to economically mine and process them.
 The heavier rare earths are even more difficult to extract in large enough amounts.